Sovereignty Is Of The Individual

 Just as:

-• adults cannot enslave children
+• Adults cannot enslave children

-• geniuses cannot enslave average people
+• Geniuses cannot enslave average people

-• stronger humans cannot enslave weaker humans
+• Stronger humans cannot enslave weaker humans

 Even if the ability gap is enormous, the equality of moral agency remains.